-Program graphs are defined over a set Var of typed variables.
+Program graphs [1] are defined over a set Var of typed variables.
 Essentially, this means that a standardized type (e.g., boolean, integer, or char) is associated with each variable.
 The type of variable x is called the domain dom(x) of x.
 Let Eval(Var) denote the set of (variable) evaluations that assign values to variables.
 Cond(Var) is the set of Boolean conditions over Var.

-Definition: A program graph PG over set Var of typed variables is a tuple (Loc, Act, Effect, →, Loc0, g0) where:
+Definition: A program graph (PG) over set Var of typed variables is a tuple (Loc, Act, Effect, →, Loc0, g0) where:

-Loc is a set of locations,
+Loc is a set of locations.